Marion Hammer

-Marion P. Hammer (born April 26, 1939) is an American gun advocate and lobbyist who was the first female president of the National Rifle Association (NRA), from 1995 to 1998.
+Marion P. Hammer (born April 26, 1939) is an American gun advocate and lobbyist who was the first female president of the National Rifle Association of America (NRA), from 1995 to 1998.

-As an influential NRA lobbyist from the 1970s through today, Hammer is credited with influencing many of Florida's gun laws including the 2005 Stand your ground law.
-The success of her pro-gun lobby has had an impact upon similar laws across the United States.
-She developed the NRA program for children, Eddie Eagle GunSafe, in 1988 that the NRA promotes as an alternative to Child access prevention law (CAP) or safe storage laws.
+Hammer has been an influential NRA lobbyist since the 1970s, and is credited with influencing many of Florida's gun laws, including the 2005 Stand your ground law.
+Florida's laws have led to the enactment of similar laws across the United States.
+She developed an NRA program for children, Eddie Eagle GunSafe, in 1988.
+NRA promotes this program as an alternative to Child access prevention law (CAP) or safe storage laws.

 In 2005, she was inducted into Florida Women's Hall of Fame.
-Hammer is currently very active in lobbying the NRA positions and helping to write pro-gun legislation with the Florida State Legislature, including participation in senate and house committee meetings following the mass shooting at the Marjory Stoneman Douglas High School in Parkland, Florida, on 14 February 2018.
-Following the mass shooting, Hammer became the target of harassment and filed lawsuits against five men.
+Hammer is currently very active in lobbying the NRA positions and helping to write pro-gun legislation with the Florida State Legislature, including participation in Senate and House committee meetings following the mass shooting at the Marjory Stoneman Douglas High School in Parkland, Florida, on 14 February 2018.
+Following the mass shooting, Hammer became the target of harassment for her lobbying activities.